ClaudiaBrauer/Preprocessing-KNMI-radar-data-for-hydrology/README.md

 - A separate zip file with the coordinates for the EURADCLIM dataset.

 Specific examples are made for the following commonly used products:
--	IRC RTCOR: for real-time applications
+-	IRC RTCOR: for real-time applications.
--	IRC RFCOR: for offline studies after 2018
+-	IRC RFCOR: for offline studies after 2023.
+(For 2018-2022 it's not known whether RAC or IRC RFCOR is better.)
--	RAC: for offline studies (starting) before 2018
+-	RAC: for offline studies (starting) before 2018.
--	EURADCLIM: for studies (partly) outside the Netherlands
+-	EURADCLIM: for studies (partly) outside the Netherlands.
--	KNMI’23: climate scenarios (not radar but model output)
+-	KNMI’23: climate scenarios (not radar but model output).

 _Please note that these scripts are new and may contain errors.
 Please check your data carefully with other datasets and let me know if you find an error._